 Kupenda also works with area Disabled Person’s Organizations (DPOs) and ensures that our program beneficiaries, graduates, and other people with disabilities and their family members are involved in designing and leading all of our workshops and program activities.

 Yes, your donations are secure.
-The safety and security of your personal information and donations is extremely important to us.
+The safety and security of your personal information and donations are extremely important to us.
 We do not share your information with any other parties and all of our online donation systems are secure.

 Kupenda uses third-party services to make sure that your donation and information is kept secure.
 Our online donation page uses Stripe, which exceeds the most stringent security standards: